swvargas/week-4-lab/README.md

-# Lab 04 - SOP/POS and KMaps
+# Lab 04 - SOP/POS and KMaps TEAM 38

 In this lab, you’ve learned how to apply KMaps, Sum Of Products and Products of sums to simplify digital logic equations.
 Then, you’ve proven out that they work